kubernetes-sigs/cni-dra-driver/docs/design/scheduling-and-resource-exposure.md

 #### 6. CNI Availability

 This use case refers to the requirements that specific CNI plugins must be available and ready on nodes in order to be able to execute CNI operations.
+The readiness of a CNI Plugin can be discovered via the `STATUS` operation.

+#### 7. Bonded Interface

+This use case covers scenarios where a pod requires a bonded network interface.
+This bonded network interface aggregates multiple network interfaces into a single logical interface.
+To support this, the scheduler must ensure that the node has the multiple network interfaces that can be bonded according to the configuration.

-#### 7. CNI-Specific Attribute (e.g. Network)
+#### 8. CNI-Specific Attribute (e.g. Network)

 While the previous use cases focus on specific CNI plugin behaviors, the possibilities and use-cases can be extended far beyond since CNI implementations can have their own attributes and configurations.